-- Incoming EPS must be sustained without any event loss. - Summary dashboards should be up to date and not fall behind. - Widget dashboards should show data indicating that inline reporting is keeping up. - · Incidents should be up to date. - Real-time search should show current data and trend chart should reflect incoming EPS. - GUI navigation should be smooth. - CPU, memory and IOPS are not maxed out.
+- · Incoming EPS must be sustained without any event loss. - Summary dashboards should be up to date and not fall behind. - Widget dashboards should show data indicating that inline reporting is keeping up. - · Incidents should be up to date. - Real-time search should show current data and trend chart should reflect incoming EPS. - GUI navigation should be smooth. - CPU, memory and IOPS are not maxed out.
 Load average must be less than the number of cores.

-The tests were run for three cases:
+The tests were run for the following cases:

-- All-in-one FSM Hardware Appliance: FSM-2000F and FSM-3500F with collectors FSM-500F sending events. - FSM Virtual Appliance with FortiSIEM EventDB as the data store. - FSM Virtual Appliance with Elasticsearch as the data store.
+- All-in-one FSM Hardware Appliance: FSM-2000F and FSM-3500F with collectors FSM-500F sending events. - FSM Virtual Appliance with Elasticsearch as the data store.